Alvee97/User-Engagement-Analysis-for-Restaurant-Success/README.md

-# User-Engagement-Analysis-for-Restaurant-Success
-Have you ever wondered what makes some restaurants a hit while others struggle?
-This project dives into Yelp data to uncover what factors help restaurants thrive.
-By looking at things like reviews, tips, check-ins, and even the times people are most likely to engage, we are shedding some light on what drives success in the restaurant world.

-About the Project
-Using Yelp’s dataset, we are exploring how user engagement (reviews, tips, check-ins) ties into restaurant success metrics, like review counts and ratings.
-We look at trends over time, differences between highly rated and low-rated spots, and even how elite Yelp users impact restaurants.

-Agenda
-Problem Statement: It is tough to stand out in a competitive restaurant market, so we are looking into what factors can help restaurants succeed.
-Goals:
-Measure how reviews, check-ins, and tips affect ratings and popularity.
-Check if positive feedback in reviews (like “useful,” “funny,” “cool”) helps boost a restaurant’s success.
-Identify patterns over time and across locations.
-The Data: Pulled from Yelp, this data covers restaurants in eight major cities across the United States and Canada.
+# User Engagement Analysis for Restaurant Success

+## Introduction
+<small>The primary aim of this project is to explore user engagement patterns on Yelp to understand what contributes to restaurant success.
+By analysing reviews, tips, check-ins, and other engagement factors, we provide insights that could help restaurants thrive in a competitive market.
+The dataset covers key metrics from restaurants in major cities across the United States and Canada.</small>

+## Business Questions

+After analysing the data, we focused on several key questions:

+1. **How do reviews, tips, and check-ins impact a restaurant’s rating and popularity?**
+2. **Is there a link between review feedback (like “useful,” “funny,” and “cool” tags) and overall restaurant success?**
+3. **Which cities show the highest levels of engagement and success for restaurants?**
+4. **What time trends are associated with high-performing restaurants?**
+5. **How does engagement differ between elite Yelp users and regular users?**

-Data Analysis and Findings
+## Data Analysis and Findings

+Through extensive data analysis, we found:

-Engagement and Ratings: Generally, restaurants with more engagement tend to have better ratings, with a peak around 4 stars.
+- **Engagement and Ratings**: More engagement generally leads to better ratings, especially around the 4-star mark.
-Interlinked Engagement: Reviews, tips, and check-ins are connected.
-A boost in one area can often lead to more activity in others.
+- **Interconnected Engagement**: Reviews, tips, and check-ins are closely linked, where an increase in one type of engagement often boosts others.
-Location, Location, Location: Some cities, like Philadelphia and Tampa, show higher success scores, suggesting they are great spots for the restaurant business.
+- **Location Insights**: Cities like **Philadelphia** and **Tampa** show higher success scores, suggesting they are prime locations for restaurant success.
-Time Trends: High-rated restaurants usually keep consistent engagement, especially from November to March.
-Evening hours (4 pm to 1 am) are prime time for diners.
+- **Time-Based Patterns**: High-rated restaurants tend to have steady engagement throughout the year, particularly from **November to March**, with peak engagement hours in the evening.
-Sentiment Matters: Reviews tagged as “useful,” “funny,” or “cool” often indicate higher satisfaction and contribute to success.
+- **Sentiment Effects**: Reviews tagged as “useful,” “funny,” or “cool” usually reflect higher satisfaction, positively impacting success.
-Elite vs. Regular Users: Elite users make a big impact even though there are fewer of them.
-Building relationships with these users can boost repeat business.
+- **Influence of Elite Users**: Elite users, though fewer, have a significant impact on restaurant visibility and customer loyalty.

-Recommendations
+## Recommendations

-Focus on All Forms of Engagement: The more active you are on different fronts, the more visibility you will get.
+Based on the findings, here are some actionable recommendations:

+- **Leverage All Engagement Channels**: Actively encourage reviews, tips, and check-ins to boost visibility and ratings.
-Team Up with Elite Users: Connect with Yelp’s elite users—they are more likely to leave detailed reviews and become loyal customers.
+- **Build Relationships with Elite Users**: Engaging with elite users can lead to valuable, detailed feedback and increased loyalty.
-Optimise Your Hours: With engagement peaking in the evening, plan staffing and resources accordingly.
-Consider Expanding in Key Cities: If you are planning to grow, cities with high engagement might be the best places to start.
+- **Optimise Business Hours**: Since evenings are peak times, ensure that resources and staffing are aligned with this trend.
+- **Consider Expansion in High-Engagement Cities**: For growth, prioritise cities that show a high level of engagement and customer activity.

-Conclusion
+## Conclusion

-By digging into this data, we have found some practical tips that can help restaurants get more out of Yelp.
-Whether it is boosting engagement, targeting specific hours, or building relationships with frequent reviewers, these insights could make a real difference.
+This project provides practical insights into how user engagement can drive restaurant success on Yelp.
+By understanding and leveraging engagement trends, restaurant owners can make more informed decisions to attract and retain customers effectively.